1205 Bluffs Parkway

 The GKIDS Readiness Check is an additional component of the GKIDS 2.0.
 It is designed to be administered during the first six weeks of the kindergarten year.
 The primary purpose of the GKIDS Readiness Check is to highlight knowledge and skills critical for student success in learning – solely to guide instruction.
 The GKIDS Readiness Check is designed to be developmentally appropriate, reflecting research-based best practices for young learners, and will provide information that allows kindergarten teachers to individualize student instruction.

-ACCESS for ELLs 2.0 is administered, annually, to all English learners in Georgia.
-ACCESS for ELLs 2.0 is a standards-based, criterion referenced English language proficiency test designed to measure English learners’ social and academic proficiency in English.
+WIDA ACCESS is administered, annually, to all English learners in Georgia.
+WIDA ACCESS is a standards-based, criterion referenced English language proficiency test designed to measure English learners’ social and academic proficiency in English.
 It assesses social and instructional English as well as the language associated with language arts, mathematics, science, and social studies within the school context across the four language domains.
-ACCESS for ELLs 2.0 meets the federal requirements that mandates require states to evaluate EL students in grades K through 12 on their progress in learning to speak English.
+WIDA ACCESS meets the federal requirements that mandate states evaluate EL students in grades K through 12 on their progress in learning to speak English.

 The Georgia Alternate Assessment (GAA) 2.0

-- Grades 3-8 and 11 will be assessed in English language arts and mathematics.
+- Grades 3-8 and high school will be assessed in English language arts and mathematics.

 - Grade 5 will also be assessed in science.

-- Grades 8 and 11 will also be assessed in science and social studies.
+- Grades 8 and high school will also be assessed in science and social studies.

 Research Approval Forms: